ACT-INCLUSIVE: Actors of change towards inclusive education

 The project will aim:

-- To empower students with disabilities in the process of building an inclusive learning environment
+- To empower students with disabilities, providing them with the necessary tools to help them co-build an inclusive learning environment.

 Main target groups